jlee2843/SCOPE/README.md

 # Stabilized COre gene and Pathway Election
 Implementing the SCOPE algorithm on GSE98394 dataset.
-This research project was funded by **Alberta Innovates** in 2022.
+This research project was funded by **Alberta Innovates** in 2022 under the supervision of [Dr.Zhang's Lab in Biostatistics & Health Data Science](https://sites.google.com/site/qingrunzhang/home?authuser=0).

 ## Project Roadmap
 - SCOPE-Stabilized LASSO Regression (bootstrapped LASSO regression)